Let’s hope the future of social media isn’t this black

 I finally caught up on the Netflix show that everyone’s been talking about: Black Mirror.
-After watching Nosedive (episode 1, season 3), I started to fret about the future of social media — and rightly so.
+Most episodes are about current or near/possible future tech going wrong.
+One episode that hit home, in particular, “Nosedive” (episode 1, season 3).
+After I watched it, I started to fret about the future of social media — and rightly so.

 Social Comparison Out Of Control